alexcalin03/GamesClientDev/README.md

 # GamesClientDev
-This is a simple interactive application built with PixiJS.
+This is a demo interactive application built with PixiJS.

-To run the application on your local machine, follow these steps:
+To run the application, run:

-1.  **Install Dependencies:** Open your terminal in the project's root directory and run:
     ```bash
-    npm install
+    npm install && npm start
     ```

-2.  **Start the Development Server:** After the installation is complete, run:
-    ```bash
-    npm start
-    ```

-This will automatically open the application in your default web browser.
+This will install dependencies and open the app in the web browser.